Back to All Blogs

 • Pitch Value – How many resources this card "pitches" for.

-• Card Cost – How much resource you need to generate by pitching cards to be able to play this card.
+• Card Cost – How much Resource you need to generate from pitching cards to be able to play this card.

 • Card Effects – Actions generally come with additional effects when played.
-All you need to do is meet the conditions, and the effect will take place.
+All you need to do is meet the conditions, and your effect will take place.

 Thistle Tavern Weekly Schedule